Finch-API/finch-docs/docs/Development Guides/Errors/Error Handling.md

 A number of Finch endpoints (like `/individual`, `/employment`, and `/pay-statement`) are batch endpoints.

 For such endpoints, Finch can return errors in two ways:
-1. Return an error per item within a batch API call response.
+1. Return an error per batch request item within the response body.
 The error will be in the same format described in the Error Types guide.
 2. Return an error at the HTTP status code level.
-The error will be in the same format desribed in the Error Types guide.
+The error will be in the same format described in the Error Types guide.

 <!-- theme: info -->
 > Ensure your application can handle both types of errors from a batch API call.